-California Senate Bill 1343 mandates training in sexual and gender-based harassment and abusive conduct for ALL non-supervisory employees, academic staff, postdocs, and contingent employees (including casual, Stanford temporary employees, and student-staff) every two years.
+California Senate Bill 1343 became effective January 1, 2020.
+This legislation mandates training in sexual and gender-based harassment and abusive conduct for ALL non-supervisory employees, academic staff, postdocs, and contingent employees (including casual, Stanford temporary employees, and student-staff) every two years.
 If you are a supervisor or faculty member, please do not complete this course.
 This is only for non-supervisory employees.

-Non-supervisory employees, academic staff, and postdocs retrain every even year.
+Non-supervisory employees (including casuals, Stanford temporary, and student employees)*, academic staff, and postdocs retrain every even year.

-Please note that Stanford’s Department of Athletics, Physical Education and Recreation (DAPER) has launched a separate NCAA state mandated training for DAPER supervisors and coaches.
-The NCAA education program does not exempt supervisors and coaches from the California mandated Sexual Harassment Prevention and Discrimination Education courses that are administered by the SHARE-Title IX Education Office.
-The SHP Education & Prevention (AB1825) course is administered every odd calendar year.
+Please note that Stanford’s Department of Athletics, Physical Education and Recreation (DAPER) facilitates a separate NCAA state mandated training for DAPER supervisors, staff, and coaches.
+The NCAA education program does not exempt supervisors, staff, and coaches from the California mandated Sexual Harassment Prevention and Discrimination Education courses that are administered by the SHARE-Title IX Education Office.
+The Faculty/Supervisor SHP Education & Prevention (AB1825) course is administered every odd calendar year.
+The Non-supervisory Employee SHP Education & Prevention (SB1343) course is administered every even calendar year.
 For information about the NCAA harassment prevention mandate, please contact DAPER at email@example.com.